MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

     - **Manifests**: azure-pipelines-canary-k8s/manifests/*
     - **Containers**: `<foobar>/azure-pipelines-canary-k8s:$(Release.Artifacts.image.BuildId)` where `<foobar>` is to be replaced with the container registry URL
     - **ImagePullSecrets**: azure-pipelines-canary-k8s
-1. Add another agent job with the following configuration after **Promote canary** agent job -
+1. Add another agent job with the following configuration after **Promote canary** agent job.
     - **Display name**: Reject canary
     - **Agent pool**: Hosted Ubuntu 1604
     - **Run this job**: Only when a previous job has failed
-1. Add **Deploy Kubernetes manifests** task with the following configuration to the **Reject canary** job -
+1. Add **Deploy Kubernetes manifests** task with the following configuration to the **Reject canary** job.
     - **Display name**: Reject canary
     - **Action**: reject
     - **Kubernetes service connection**: azure-pipelines-canary-k8s